Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Theory

-where $l(g)$ refers to a physical gate that would be used in place of an abstract gate $g$ upon the choice of layout $l$.
+We assume the low-noise regime where Eq.~\eqref{energy_with_layout} is valid.
 Notice that the perturbed energy terms $E_g^i$ are typically not known and hard to compute, as they depend both on the noise channels and the unperturbed quantum state.
-Should they be known, the error mitigation would be straightforward, as $E_0$ could easily be extracted from \eqref{energy_with_layout} after measuring $E_l$.
+Should they be known, the error mitigation would be straightforward, as $E_0$ could easily be deduced after measuring $E_l$.
 The challenge here is to extract $E_0$ having access only to the noisy expectation values $E_l$ and gate error rates $q^i_{l(g)}$.

 This can be achieved by utilizing a non-uniform distribution of gate infidelities in NISQ devices.
-As different layouts make use of distinct physical gates, each with its own fidelity, every layout $l$ would produce a distinct expectation value.
-This fact, together with the expression \eqref{approx_expectaton_intermidiate_result}---though limited to the case of single channel---was used in \cite{uvarov2024mitigating} in order to establish a qubit permutation based ZNE protocol.
-This approach proposes to extrapolate the dependence of the expected value $E_l$, computed for random possible circuit layouts $l\in L$, on the circuit error sum $\sum_{g\in T} q_{l(g)}^i$ to the level of zero noise, providing an approximation to the noiseless value.
+As different layouts make use of distinct physical gates, each with their own fidelity, every layout $l$ would produce a distinct expectation value.
+The authors of Ref. \cite{uvarov2024mitigating} used this observation together with Eq.~\eqref{energy_with_layout}, restricted to a single noise channel, to establish a qubit-permutation-based ZNE protocol.
+This approach proposes to extrapolate the dependence of the expectation value $E_l$, computed for random possible circuit layouts $l\in L$, on the circuit error sum $\sum_{g\in T} q_{l(g)}^i$ to the level of zero noise, providing an approximation to the noiseless value.
+For brevity, we will refer to this protocol as Layout Permutation-based Zero-Noise Extrapolation (LP-ZNE).

-The main drawback of the previously proposed protocol, however, was the lack of strategy for choosing the layouts: the utility of the protocol was rigorously proven only when all $n!$ layouts were considered, creating immense computational overheads.
+The main drawback of LP-ZNE, however, is the lack of strategy for choosing the layouts: the utility of the protocol is rigorously proven only when all $n!$ layouts are considered, creating immense computational overheads.
 A potentially less demanding approach could be to perform extrapolation over $q^i_{l(g)}$ themselves, which would require computing energy for $d|T|+1$ circuit layouts, which can still be restrictive due to the factor $|T|$.
-We propose an alternative approach, based on averaging the expected values $E_l$ in \eqref{energy_with_layout} over different circuit layouts $l\in L$, yielding